 \subsection{Problem Formulation}

 Consider the source broadcast system shown in Fig. \ref{fig:broadcast communication system }.
-The discrete memoryless source (DMS) $S^{n}$ is first coded into $X^{n}$ using a source-channel code, then transmitted to $K$ receivers through a discrete memoryless broadcast channel (DM-BC) $p_{Y_{[1:K]}|X}$, and finally, the receiver $k$ produces source reconstruction $\hat{S}_{k}^{n}$ from the received signal $Y_{k}^{n}$.
+A discrete memoryless source (DMS) $S^{n}$ is first coded into $X^{n}$ using a source-channel code, then transmitted to $K$ receivers through a discrete memoryless broadcast channel (DM-BC) $p_{Y_{[1:K]}|X}$, and finally, the receiver $k$ produces a source reconstruction $\hat{S}_{k}^{n}$ from the received signal $Y_{k}^{n}$.